Maciej Gdula

-Maciej Roman Gdula (born 20 May 1977) is a Polish sociologist specializing in social theory and political theory, as well as opinion journalist and politician.
+Maciej Roman Gdula (born 20 May 1977) is a Polish sociologist, opinion journalist and politician, serving as an assistant professor at the University of Warsaw, his alma mater.
+He holds a doctorate and habilitation in sociology, and his academic interests are social and political theory, actor–network theory, the study of social classes and lifestyles.

-Biography
+Gdula has also been active in politics and served as Undersecretary of State at the Ministry of Science and Higher Education under Minister Dariusz Wieczorek from 2023 to 2025, during the third cabinet of Donald Tusk.
+He was previously a member of the Sejm representing the Kraków constituency from 2019 until he failed to win reelection in 2023.
+Initially, he was affiliated with the Spring party, which merged into the New Left in 2021.
+Gdula left the party in 2025, following his dismissal from the government.

+Early life and education

 He is the son of Andrzej Gdula, deputy interior minister of the Polish People's Republic in the 1980s, and later adviser to President Aleksander Kwaśniewski.

 Gdula obtained a PhD in sociology in 2006 at the Faculty of Philosophy and Sociology at the University of Warsaw.
 There, in 2016 he received the postdoctoral degree in social sciences in the field of sociology and became an adjunct at the Institute of Sociology at the University of Warsaw.

+Professional work

 For several years, he has been a member of the Stanisław Brzozowski Association, a non-profit organization coordinating the actions of Krytyka Polityczna.
 He was a member of the Association's Board (2005–2010), and a member of its Audit Committee (2010–2015).
 As an opinion journalist, he contributed to Krytyka Polityczna, as well as to Tok FM Radio morning broadcasts, of which he was a frequent guest.

-In 2017, he was the coordinator of a field study in Miastko, one of the poviat towns in Mazovia.
+In 2017, he was the coordinator of a field study in Miastko, an unspecified small, powiat city situated in Mazovia.
 The report of this study was considered by several sociologists the first authoritative diagnosis of the reasons for the victory of Law and Justice in the 2015 Polish parliamentary election.

-In May 2019, Gdula became an expert of the Spring party and the leader of its list in the European Parliament election, in the district covering the Lesser Poland and Świętokrzyskie voivodships, but did not win a seat.
-In October 2019, he became member of the Sejm of the Republic of Poland.